-Diversity Should be Treated as a Business Priority
+Treating Diversity as a Business Priority

 According to the Women in the Workplace study, companies are experts at setting goals and tracking data to achieve them, in most cases.
 However, only 38% of companies set targets for gender diversity, and only 42% hold senior management accountable for making progress in this area.

 20% of employees believe that their company’s commitment to gender diversity is lip service.

 One female vice president and member of her company promotion team noted that “when women are given more scope and responsibility, then they deliver success, it takes 6 months to a year for them to be recognized.
 Whereas when men get a new responsibility, I’ve seen them immediately get promoted or get recognized without creating any deliverable.”

 According to the EDII report, nearly 70% of the people polled in the energy industry believed that they belonged at their companies.
 Yet, only 31.13% either agreed/strongly agreed that promotion decisions were handled fairly.